quack/quack/TYPECHECKER_TODO.md

 - [ ] Run typechecker on ContinueStmt
 - [ ] Run typechecker on BreakStmt
 - [ ] Implement parser for type signatures
-- [ ] Create algorithm for covariance and contravariance
 - [ ] Implement sum-types and type combinators
 - [x] Run typechecker on SwitchStmt and CaseStmt // partially done: check TODO inside SwitchStmt.php
 - [ ] Run typechecker on ElifStmt